 What should I do if I’ve been charged with a violent crime?

-As soon as you can, contact the Kulp Law Firm to discuss your case.
+As soon as you can, contact one of the criminal defense attorneys at the Kulp & Elliott to discuss your case.
 The sooner you have an attorney working on your side, the better.